-In this definition, one says that an apartment contains a germ of a filter if it contains at least one element of this germ.
-One says that a map fixes a germ if it fixes at least one element of this germ.
+(MAO) If $x$ and $y$ are two points that are both contained in two apartments $A$ and~$A'$ and such that $x\leq_{A} y$, then the two segments $[x,y]_A$ and $[x,y]_{A'}$ are equal. \end{defn} Recall that saying that an apartment contains a germ of a filter means that it contains at least one element of this germ.
+Similarly, a map fixes a germ when it fixes at least one element of this germ.

-Until the end of this article, $\I$ will be a masure.
-We suppose that $\I$ is thick of \textit{finite thickness}: the number of chambers (=alcoves) containing a given panel has to be finite, greater or equal to $3$.

-We assume that there exists a group $G$ of automorphisms of $\I$ acting strongly transitively on $\I$, which means that all isomorphisms involved in the above axioms are induced by elements of $G$.
-We choose in $\I$ a fundamental apartment, that we identify with $\A$.
-As $G$ is strongly transitive, the apartments of $\I$ are the sets $g.\A$ for $g\in G$.
-The stabilizer $N$ of $\A$ induces a group $\nu(N)$ of affine automorphisms of $\A$ and we suppose that $\nu(N)=W^v\ltimes Y$.
+From now on, $\I$ will denote a masure of type $\A$.
+We assume that $\I$ is thick of \textbf{finite thickness}, which means that the number of chambers ($={}$alcoves) containing a given panel is finite and greater or equal to three.
+We also assume that there exists a group $G$ of automorphisms of $\I$ that acts strongly transitively on $\I$, which implies that all the isomorphisms involved in the axioms above are induced by the action of elements of $G$.
+We fix an apartment in $\I$ that we identify with $\A$ and call the \textbf{fundamental apartment of $\I$}.
+As the action of $G$ on $\I$ is strongly transitive, the apartments of $\I$ are exactly the sets $g\cdot\A$ with $g \in G$.
+Let $N$ be the stabilizer of $\A$ in $G$: it defines a group of affine automorphisms of $\A$, and we assume that this group is $W^{v} \ltimes Y$.